-- a. orange means the lake has between 1.8 and 3.0 mm 3/L biovolume of cyanobacteria - planktonic, using an $80^{\rm th}$ per centile; and - b. red means the lake has more than 3.0 mm 3/L biovolume of cyanobacteria - planktonic, using an $80^{\rm th}$ percentile.
+- a. orange means the lake has between 1.8 and 3.0 mm/L biovolume of planktonic cyanobacteria, using a 80th percentile; and - b. red means the lake has more than 3.0 mm/L biovolume of planktonic cyanobacteria, using a 80th percentile.

-For lakes, the lowest category for either $\it E.~coli$ or cyanobacteria - planktonic applies.
+For lakes, the lowest category for either E. coli or cyanobacteria - planktonic applies.